Is hemp flower legal in Alaska? The Last Frontier was one of the first states to legalize hemp but was slow to implement the law.

 Marijuana is Legal in Alaska

-Only people 21 and over are allowed to possess marijuana.
+Only people 21 and over are allowed to buy and possess marijuana.
 Adults aged 21 and older are permitted to grow and give away as many as six marijuana plants.

 Try to look for an average of 14-16% CBDa.
-It is important to know where your hemp comes from, so make sure to check the process used to cultivate it.
+It’s important to know where your hemp comes from, so make sure to check the process used to cultivate it.
 Look for organic hemp flower that contains 0.3% THC to stay within legal limits.

-Buy Online: Alaska Hemp for Sale
+Buy Online: Alaska Hemp Flower for Sale

 Included in your package: third-party lab test results and a note to law enforcement on the federal legality of hemp.